Georgetown Texas Government

 David Morgan, City Manager

-Morgan received a bachelor’s degree in communication arts from Austin College in Sherman, Texas, and a master’s degree in public administration from Texas Tech University.
-Currently, Morgan serves as a member of the Austin Area Research Organization (AARO) and is the regional president for the Texas City Management Association.
-Morgan is married to his college sweetheart, Leticia.
-Their oldest son is an engineering student at Texas A&M University, and their second son is a senior at Georgetown High School.
+David received a bachelor’s degree in communication arts from Austin College in Sherman, Texas, and a master’s degree in public administration from Texas Tech University.
+Currently, David serves as a member of the Austin Area Research Organization (AARO) and is the regional president for the Texas City Management Association.
+David is married to his college sweetheart, Leticia.
+They have two sons, Will and Grant, and one daughter-in-law, Will’s wife Shelby.

 Laurie Brewer, Assistant City Manager

 Laurie has given back to her profession through mentoring and service to professional organizations.
-She is a member of the International City Management Association and is a credentialed manager through ICMA.
-She is also a member of Texas City Management Association.
-She is also active in the Government Finance Officers Association and is currently a member of their executive board.
+She is a member of the International City Management Association and is a credentialed manager.
+Laurie is also a member of Texas City Management Association.
+She is active in the Government Finance Officers Association and has recently concluded her term as a member of their executive board.
 Laurie is a member of GFOA of Texas and has previously served as Region 10 Director and Chair of the Professional Development Committee and is a Certified Government Finance Officer through GFOAT.
-She is currently on the GFOAT Foundation Board.
-Laurie has also served on the revenue legislative policy committee for the Texas Municipal League.
+She is currently on the GFOAT Foundation Board and has also served on the revenue legislative policy committee for the Texas Municipal League.
+Laurie is currently serving on the TCMA Professional Development Committee.

 As Assistant City Manager, Laurie is responsible for the direct oversight of the organizational areas including Customer Care, Finance and Budgeting, Fleet Services, Municipal Court, Parks and Recreation, Library and Culture, Purchasing and Water Services.